Capital expenditures

 As part of the regulation of access charges (prices for the use of train-paths, stations, the traction current grid and other service facilities), the BNetzA checks whether subsidies granted to promote one of these areas are actually posted there and deducted from the regulated cost basis in such a way that they benefit infrastructure users.

-The latter is automatically guaranteed in the case of investment subsidies recorded on the balance sheet on the basis of the net accounting described.
-In addition, the infrastructure divisions also receive grants in smaller amounts that are recorded in income (2017: € 0.2 billion).
-As a rule, these are closely related to construction measures, but cannot be capitalized.
+The latter is automatically guaranteed in the case of on-balance sheet investment grants due to the net accounting described above.
+In addition, the infrastructure units also receive income grants that are not eligible for capitalization.
 Such grants are recognized as other revenue and disclosed separately in the annual reports.
 The BNetzA ensures that these revenues, together with the associated costs, are always allocated and netted appropriately and uniformly in the same division and are thus taken into account in the cost basis for the charges to reduce costs.

 Federal Government